MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 * In Power BI Desktop: Windows impersonation using alternate credentials
 * In the gateway: Windows impersonation using alternate credentials, by pre-configuring the data source with Windows account credentials in the Gateway Power BI Admin portal.

+Connector developers can also use this procedure to test their implementation of Kerberos-based SSO.

+1) Set up an on-premises data gateway with single sign-on enabled using instructions in the [Power BI Kerberos SSO documentation](/power-bi/connect-data/service-gateway-sso-kerberos#prerequisites).

+2) Validate the set up by testing with SQL Server and Windows accounts.
+Set up the [SQL Server Kerberos configuration manager](/troubleshoot/sql/connect/kerberos-configuration-manager-available).
+If you can use Kerberos SSO with SQL Server, then your Power BI data gateway is properly set up to enable Kerberos SSO for other data sources as well.

+3) Create a simple application (e.g. a command line tool) that connects to your server through your ODBC driver.
+Ensure that your application can use Windows authentication for the connection.

+4) Modify your test application so that it can take a username (UPN) as an argument and use the [WindowsIdentity](/dotnet/api/system.security.principal.windowsidentity.-ctor?view=dotnet-plat-ext-3.1#System_Security_Principal_WindowsIdentity__ctor_System_String_) constructor with it.
+Once complete, with the privileges granted to the gateway account set up in Step 1, you should be able to obtain the user's [AccessToken](/dotnet/api/system.security.principal.windowsidentity.accesstoken?view=dotnet-plat-ext-3.1) property and [impersonate](/dotnet/api/system.security.principal.windowsidentity.impersonate?view=netframework-4.8) this token.

+5) Once you've made the changes to your application, ensure that you can use impersonation to load and connect to your service through the ODBC driver.
+Ensure that data can be retrieved.
+If you want to use native C or C++ code to achieve this, you'll need to use [LsaLoginUser](/windows/win32/api/ntsecapi/nf-ntsecapi-lsalogonuser) to retrieve a token with just the username and use the [KERB_S4U_LOGON](/windows/win32/api/ntsecapi/ns-ntsecapi-kerb_s4u_logon) option.

+After this functionality is validated, Microsoft will make a change to thread the UPN from the Power BI Service down through the gateway.
+Once at the gateway, it will essentially act the same way as your test application to retrieve data.

-After this functionality is validated, Microsoft must make a change to enable single sign-on.
-Reach out to your Microsoft contact to learn more on how to request this change.
+Reach out to your Microsoft contact prior to starting work to learn more on how to request this change.

 #### SAML SSO